Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/04-character.md

 Returns the namespace of the mod used to create the character.

+### `character:field_cards_visible()`

+Returns true if field cards render for this character.

+If this character is the local player, it may return false while still displaying cards.

+### `character:set_field_cards_visible(visible)`

+Sets the visibility of field cards on this character to all players.

+This will not hide cards on the local player's character from the local player.

 ### `character:field_cards()`

 Returns a list of [CardProperties](/client/lua-api/attack-api/cards#cardproperties), the first card is the next card that can be used.